knutaf/netcrab/README.md

 - \*:*PORT* - uses the wildcard IPv4 and IPv6 addresses (0.0.0.0 and [::]) with the specified port.
 E.g. `*:5000`
 - \* - same as above but implicitly use port 0

-The TCP server by default only allows a single incoming connection to be active at a time, but the `-m max_inbound_clients` flag allows more than one to connect.
+The TCP server by default only allows a single incoming connection to be active at a time per listening address, but the `-m max_inbound_clients` flag allows more than one to connect.

 As with client mode, stdin is sent to all connected sockets, and incoming data from all sockets is sent to stdout.
 This can be changed using the input and output mode arguments below.